apexfarm/ApexTriggerHandler/README.md

 ### Trigger Example

-As you may noticed, why we are creating same handlers for different trigger events, i.e. before update and after update?
-This is because handlers may need to execute in different orders for different trigger events.
+As you have noticed, why we are creating same handlers for different trigger events?
+This is because handlers may need to execute in different orders for different trigger events, we need to provide developers great controls over the order of executions.

 ```java
 trigger AccountTrigger on Account (before update, after update) {